 Christ Church Arts Project (CAP) spring 2019

-This year at Christ Church we have been reviewing and reemphasising the Christian vision and values of our school.
+In 2019 we spent the year reviewing and reemphasising the Christian vision and values of our school.

 We wanted every child, parent and staff member to be involved in as creative a way as possible and so we have created the seven short films we are proudly sharing.